TritonDataCenter/rfd/rfd/0026/README.md

 #### Introduction of volume packages

+_This functionality is not required for the MVP._

 Storage volumes sharing the same traits will be grouped into _volume types_.
 For instance, NFS shared volumes will have the volume type "tritonnfs".
 Potential future "types" of volumes are "tritonebs" for "Triton Elastic Block Storage" or